BobKoto/bob-site/spacergyfile01.md

 # Tech Notes:
 3D casual arcade game for Android created in Unity and C#.

+Gameplay uses a mobile on-screen joystick to move your spaceship and intercept or evade objects.
+Player can set their preferred joystick position - left, center, or right.
+Level 1 has 3 player selectable speed setttings.

 A variation of object pooled endless runner (on Z axis)